stakater/developer-handbook/content/iam/basics.md

 (1).
 Access Token

 Access tokens are used as bearer tokens.
 A bearer token means that the bearer (who hold the access token) can access authorized resources without further identification.
 Because of this, it’s important that bearer tokens are protected.
-If I can somehow get ahold of and “bear” your access token, I can pretend as you.
+If I can somehow gets hold of and “bear” your access token, I can pretend as you.

 These tokens usually have a short lifespan (dictated by its expiration) for improved security.
 That is, when the access token expires, the user must authenticate again to get a new access token limiting the exposure of the fact that it’s a bearer token.